-Now I’m only speaking from my personal experience, I am NOT a doctor and my opinion does not replace professional medical advice.
+Now I’m only speaking from MY personal experience, I am NOT a doctor and my opinion does not replace professional medical advice.
 Your experience may, and likely will, be different than mine as it seems no two RA or autoimmune disease patients are exactly the same.
 The bottom line?
 It is definitely worth a try to see if a gluten-free diet helps alleviate your pain and symptoms from your autoimmune disease.
 You might be astonished at the results, like I was.

-Does a Gluten-Free Diet Really Help RA?
+Does a Gluten-Free Diet Really Help Rheumatoid Arthritis?

 So does a gluten-free diet help Rheumatoid Arthritis and other autoimmune diseases?
 As my tax professor in college said, the answer to every tax question is “it depends.”
 And I think the same is totally true for questions about Rheumatoid Arthritis (RA).

 When I first heard that a gluten-free diet could help my RA symptoms a few years ago, I was totally skeptical.
 First, I didn’t think I could give up breads, pastas and baked goodies to find out if it helped.
 I have three underweight boys who honestly need the carbs to put on weight.
 Second, I really didn’t think food had a connection to my pain.
 I didn’t understand the scientific connection between my gut health and this disease.
 Truth is, I really hoped that a gluten-free diet wouldn’t work so I wouldn’t have to give up gluten and complicate my life any more than it already is.

 So I tried a gluten-free diet half-heartedly.
 I didn’t read labels and completely eliminate gluten from my diet.
 I didn’t give the diet a long enough trial.
 I gave the gluten-free diet a shoddy effort and not surprisingly, nothing changed in my pain or symptoms.